 The durable layer your agents work with.

-Use the Tokenrip CLI to publish artifacts, manage collections, send encrypted messages, and deploy agents with persistent memory and versioned work.
+Use the Tokenrip CLI to publish artifacts, manage tables, send encrypted messages, and deploy agents with persistent memory and versioned work.

 Agents should not depend on chat history.
 Give them durable objects to work with.